-When power is applied to a BA368C counter, following initialisation the instrument will start functioning using the programmed parameters stored in permanent memory.
+When power is applied to a BA364D counter, following initialisation the instrument will start functioning using the programmed parameters stored in permanent memory.
 If during operation the power supply is interrupted, all programme parameters, the displayed total and the grand total will be stored in permanent memory.

-The BA368C counter is controlled and calibrated via four front panel push-button switches.
+The BA364D counter is controlled and calibrated via four push-button switches which are located behind the instrument control cover, or as an option on the outside of the instrument control cover - see 1.9.4.
 In the display mode i.e. when the instrument is counting the switch functions are:

-E+Down

-While these buttons are pushed the total display will show the eight digit grand total and the grand total annunciator will be activated.

-Down+Up Resets the total display to zero or to the reset value when these two pushbuttons are operated simultaneously for more than two seconds.
+- E+Down While these buttons are pushed the total display will show the eight digit grand total and the grand total annunciator will be activated. - Down+Up Resets the total display to zero or to the reset value when these two push-buttons are operated simultaneously for more than two seconds.
 Selectable function from programme menu.
-See section 2.5.14

-P+Down

-While these buttons are pushed the instrument will display the firmware and version numbers plus the programmed function.
+See section 2.5.14 - P+Down While these buttons are pushed the instrument will display the firmware and version numbers plus the programmed function.

-When optional alarms are fitted, the Note: BA368C may be programmed to provide direct access to the alarm setpoints from the display mode by operating the P + Up push-buttons.
+Note: When optional alarms are fitted, the BA364D may be programmed to provide direct access to the alarm setpoints from the display mode by operating the P + Up push-buttons.
 See section 2.6.10

-The BA368C counter has two digital displays and associated annunciators.
+The BA364D counter has two digital displays and associated annunciators.

-Rate display

-Shows rate on smaller lower display which has a range of -99999 to 999999.

-May be turned off - see 2.5.7
+Total display Shows total count since last reset on larger display which has a range of -99999999 to 999999999.
+Rate display Shows rate on smaller lower display which has a range of -99999 to 999999.
+May be turned off - see 2.5.7 Reset Annunciator Activated while total display is being reset.
+Grand total Annunciator Activated while grand total is being displayed.
+Alarm Annunciators Activated when optional alarm is activated.

-Reset Annunciator

-Annunciator

-Activated while total display is being reset.

-Grand total

-Activated while grand total is being displayed.

-Activated when optional alarm Alarm Annunciators is activated.

 In addition to the ATEX EC-Type Examination Certificate, ITS have issued two system certificates.
-One defines how the BA368C may be used with Zener barriers and the other with galvanic isolators.
+One defines how the BA364D may be used with Zener barriers and the other with galvanic isolators.

-Interface Certificate No Zener barriers Ex01E2007
+Interface Certificate No

+Zener barriers Ex01E2007

 Galvanic isolators Ex01E2008